Kent School District instructor charged with sexually assaulting 15-year-old student

 Joseph A. Byrd, 45, used his position of authority to “invite” the student to an empty portable classroom used as a storage room, where he assaulted her, according to court documents.
 He’s accused of third-degree rape and communicating with a minor for immoral purposes — the latter charge because he sent the student sexually explicit text messages, expressing he again wanted to have sexual contact with her, King County prosecutors allege.

-The school’s principal called police May 4 to report allegations of an inappropriate relationship between the student and Byrd, an instructor with the school’s U.S. Army Junior Reserve Officers’ Training Corps program.
+The school’s principal called police May 4 to report allegations of an inappropriate relationship between the student and Byrd, an instructor with the school’s Marine Corps Junior Reserve Officers’ Training Corps program.

 The student did not participate in the elective program, which aims to prepare high school students for leadership roles, but would frequent the classroom, according to probable cause documents.

-Note: Editor’s note: This story has been updated to correct that the school’s Junior Reserve Officers’ Training Corps program is affiliated with the Marine Corps.